diegommir/ner_challenge/README.md

 - For the "non-english" category, the criteria is to use a database of english words found at https://github.com/dwyl/english-words.
     - I have chosen to use the "words_alpha" version, which have only word with letters.
 So no numbers or symbols.
-    - This will potentially ignore some common abbreviation, contraptions, acronyms.
+    - This will potentially ignore some common abbreviation, contraptions and acronyms.
-- For the "unusual" category, the criteria is to identify the non-English word, and test if it has a capital first letter (camel/title case).
+- For the "unusual" category, the criteria is to identify the non-English word, and test if it has a capital first letter (camel/title case), this way inferring the proper names.

 ### Limitations
-This approach has many limitations on real world applications and servers as a proof of concept only.
+This approach has many limitations on real world applications and serve as a proof of concept only.
 In a real world scenario would be preferred to choose the training dataset with the supervision of someone from the business area.
 This is even going to make difficult for the model to abstract the idea behind the categories, especially the "non-english" and the "unusual" ones.